Types of Couplings

 Flexible coupling

-Flexible coupling is also an umbrella term and houses many specific couplings under its name.
-These couplings form the majority of the types of couplings in use today.
-Some popular examples of flexible couplings are gear coupling, universal joint and Oldham coupling.
+Similar to rigid couplings, flexible coupling is an umbrella term encompassing a variety of specific coupling styles.
+Flexibles constitute the majority of couplings in use today, with popular examples including gear coupling, universal joint, and Oldham coupling.

 Sleeve or muff coupling

-Sleeve coupling is the simplest example of a rigid style coupling.
-It consists of a cast-iron sleeve (hollow cylinder) or muff.
-It has an internal diameter equal to the external diameter of the shafts being connected.
-A gib head key is used to restrict the relative motion and prevent slippage between the shafts and the sleeves.
+The sleeve coupling stands as the simplest example of a rigid coupling.
+It comprises a cast-iron sleeve (a hollow cylinder) or muff that fits the external diameter of the shafts being connected.
+A gib head key secures the shafts to prevent any relative movement.

 Split muff coupling